MCUdude/microUPDI/README.md

 * Congratulations, you now have a working UPDI programmer!

 ### Usage
-After the Pro Micro is flashed with mEDBG firmware it will present itself to the computer as an *mEDBG CMSIS-DAP* device.
-In Atmel Studio it will show up as a generic mEDBG device, while in Arduino IDE it will show up as an Arduino UNO WiFi Rev2.
+After the Pro Micro is flashed with mEDBG firmware it will present itself to the computer as an **mEDBG CMSIS-DAP** device.
+In Atmel Studio it will show up as a generic mEDBG device, while in Arduino IDE it will show up as an **Arduino UNO WiFi Rev2*.

+If you're using the microUPDI programmer with [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) you just select the  *Onboard Atmel mEDBG* option in the Programmers menu.
+For [MegaCoreX](https://github.com/MCUdude/MegaCoreX) it's *Atmel mEDBG (microUPDI)*.

 Here's an example command on how you can communicate with an ATmega4809 through Avrdude:
 ```